+Hindi is the most widely known tongue of South Asia.
+Those who know Hindi are also able to talk with speakers of Urdu since the two languages have virtually the same grammar and share a large part of everyday vocabulary.
 Hindi is an Indo-European language with a not particularly difficult grammar.
 The increasing number of English loanwords can make the learning of spoken Hindi relatively easy for English-speakers.